 5. Reduced Costs & Improved IT Efficiency

-Cost efficiency also extends to maintenance and telecom spending.
-For more, see benefits of telecommunication services.
+Cost efficiency also extends to connectivity and communications see benefits of telecommunication services.

 6. Streamlined Compliance & Reporting